Text Link

 Idealizing certain body types

-The overall philosophy of diet culture can make people believe that they don’t have value or worth unless they have the “ideal” body—often considered thinness for women; lean, muscular builds for men; and thin, curveless versions of androgyny for nonbinary people.
+The overall philosophy of diet culture can cause people to believe that they don’t have value or worth unless they have the “ideal” body—often considered thinness for women; lean, muscular builds for men; and thin, curveless versions of androgyny for nonbinary people.

 Promoting disordered eating behaviors

-Disordered eating exists on a spectrum, describing a wide range of detrimental eating habits and behaviors that sit somewhere between "normal" eating and eating disorders.
-But many behaviors that meet this designation are often promoted by diet culture.
+Disordered eating exists on a spectrum, describing a wide range of detrimental eating habits and behaviors that sit somewhere between adequate eating and eating disorders.
+However, diet culture often promotes many behaviors that meet this designation.

-In fact, some research has argued that all diets are a form of disordered eating, as they impose certain rules and restrictions around someone's otherwise natural hunger cues or eating behaviors.
-Other studies have concluded that dieting may cause more harm than good, even in cases when it may be beneficial for someone's health for them to lose some weight.2
+Some research has argued that all diets are a form of disordered eating, as they impose certain rules and restrictions around someone's otherwise natural hunger cues, enjoyment of food, or adequate eating behaviors.
+Other studies have concluded that dieting may cause more harm than good.4

 Some people who engage in disordered eating do meet the criteria for an eating disorder, while others may not.
-But it's possible for these habits to eventually lead to full-blown eating disorders.
-Frequent dieting, in particular, has been identified as a risk factor for developing binge eating disorder (BED).6
+But these habits can lead to full-blown eating disorders eventually.
+Frequent dieting, in particular, has been identified as a risk factor for developing binge eating disorder (BED).5

 Connections with low self-esteem

-Both diet culture and eating disorders operate on a basis of low self-esteem.
-The connection is so strong that some researchers have posited chronic low self-esteem as a necessary prerequisite to developing an eating disorder of any kind.7
+Both diet culture and eating disorders are often perpetuated by low self-esteem.
+The connection is so strong that some researchers have posited chronic low self-esteem as a prerequisite to developing an eating disorder of any kind.6

-And diet culture can also work to further lower self-esteem.
-In fact, the entire premise of diet culture is that most people aren't in the "appropriate" sized bodies, and their lives won't be complete until they achieve this shape or weight.
+Diet culture can also work to lower self-esteem further.
+The entire premise of diet culture is that most people aren't in the "appropriate" bodies, and their lives won't be complete until they achieve a specific shape or weight.

-The messaging of diet culture is so prevalent, that signing onto Instagram or TikTok may result in an onslaught of dangerous, misinformed content about diets, exercise, and weight-loss miracles.4 This is particularly true for adolescents and young adults who are vulnerable to peer pressure and influence.
+The messaging of diet culture is so prevalent that signing onto Instagram or TikTok may result in an onslaught of dangerous, misinformed content about diets, exercise, and weight-loss miracles.2 This is particularly true for adolescents and young adults who are vulnerable to peer pressure and influence.

 Remote treatment could be the best option for you